 Block Paving – Contemporary

-To remain competitive the large UK based block paving manufacturers have extended both the range of sized of blocks, colour blends and decorative effects of blocks.
+To remain competitive with competition from abroad large UK based block paving manufacturers have extended both their ranges blocks, colour blends and decorative effects.

 Typical Block Paving sizes are shown in the table below.